Recreation Therapy is…

 It is optimistic.
 All the programming, activities, and people who execute our program help participants remember to look on the bright side.
 It is all about learning new things and experiencing ways to uplift your mood and lifestyle.

-Recreation Therapy isn’t some mysterious or clinical therapy reserved for hospitals.
-It is used anywhere and all the time.
-As Recreation Therapists, we work to create an environment of healing AND learning.
-We want to show you what is available to help you heal and then support you as you take it home and implement it.
+The five Certified Recreation Therapist Specialists on Project Sanctuary staff work to create an environment of healing AND learning.
+We want to show you what’s available to help you heal, and then support you as you take it home and implement it.